sararsaurus/backend-happy-trails-api/README.md

 The backend is designed to accomodate my growth as a developer: it includes some hardcoded data but is structured so that it can easily be replaced by more sophisticated sources as I learn.
 For example, I initally hardcoded the weather and daylight information, and I've since replaced that data and amended those controllers to call back to separate external APIs.

 This project is locally hosted, and the backend pairs with [this frontend](https://github.com/sararsaurus/frontend-happy-trails).

-Click [here](https://youtu.be/g7HeW_GGq2s) for a quick demo!
+Demos are on that page!

 ## Dependencies, frameworks, libraries, APIs & code editor